davidjhaa/davidjhaa/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently working on **building an ecommerce**
+- 💻 &nbsp;I am actively looking for jobs for the role of SDE.
 - 🤝 &nbsp;  I’m looking to collaborate on exciting projects which helps us to make our lives more efficient
-- 📫 &nbsp;How to reach me , you can email me at goelabhishek94@gmail.com
+- 📫 &nbsp;How to reach me , you can email me at vishaljhaa4u@gmail.com
-- 💻 &nbsp;I am actively looking for jobs for the role of SDE.
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
-- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/goelabhishek694/)
+- 📫 &nbsp; Feel free to ping me on [LinkedIn](https://www.linkedin.com/in/vishalkumar/)
 - 📝 &nbsp; Checkout my [resume](<link>)
 - 📚 &nbsp; When I am free, I love to watch football and netflix.
 <br>